bunu23/data-structure-and-algorithm/README.md

 ## Demo Code

-You can find all demo code related to array in the following folder:
+You can find the demo code link below :

 - [View All Array Demo Code](Arrays)